Assess the Circularity of Your Package

 Making packaging recyclable is complex, and isn’t something one organization can do alone.
-Guidelines are needed to support the development process; currently there are no transparent national guidelines in place.
+Guidelines are needed to support the development process; currently there are no transparent industry-wide guidelines in place.
 The Framework aims to fill that gap.

 We see a critical role for the Framework going forward in: